malaybaku/VMagicMirror/docs/langs/_english/questions.md

 #### Is VRM 1.0 supported?
 {: .doc-sec2 }

-VRM 1.0 is not supported in VMagicMirror v2.0.11, and VRM 1.0 support will be released in 2022.
+VRM 1.0 is supported since VMagicMirror v3.0.0.

-Please use VRM 0.x model in current v2.0.11 and older version.
+Note that newer version also supports conventional VRM 0.x models.

 #### I have request / question not referred in this page